-With that said, we've done the hard work of finding truly the best pedometer and step counter apps for iPhone – and we have seven solid recommendations for you.
+With that said, we've done the hard work of finding truly the best pedometer and step counter apps for iOS and Android – and we have twelve solid recommendations for you.

-Pacer Pedometer & Step Tracker is hailed as one of the best pedometer apps for iPhones, and for many good reasons.
+Pacer Pedometer & Step Tracker (aka Pacer Pedometer: Walking Step & Calorie Tracker App) is often hailed as one of the best pedometer apps for iPhone and Android, and for many good reasons.
 With guided workouts and a robust social feature, Pacer gives you a workout companion and a fitness coach in one app.
 The app’s social features give you the motivational support you need during your workouts, while personalized guides help you meet your workout goals.